napat1412/docker-pure-ftpd/README.md

 ```

 ## Run with ENV
-In example, you can run start with simple docker by using this command
+In example, you can run docker by using this command
 ```
 $ docker run -d --name ftpd -p 21:21 -p 30000-30009:30000-30009 \
   --net=host -v /etc/pure-ftpd/passwd:/etc/pure-ftpd/passwd \